sergev/ifcomp/README.md

 # Text File Comparator

-File Comparator program IFCOMP, is text file comparator for IBM OS/VScompatable systems.
+File Comparator program IFCOMP, is text file comparator for IBM OS/VS compatable systems.
 IFCOMP accepts as input two text files and produces listing of differences in pseudo-update form.
 IFCOMP is very useful in monitoring changes made to software at the source code level.